* This is the Professional Version. *

 (Transmissible Spongiform Encephalopathies)

 Prion diseases are progressive, fatal, and untreatable degenerative brain disorders.
-They include
+Prominent types include

-Prion diseases can be hereditary (familial); they can be caused by defects in the PrP gene, contained in the short arm of chromosome 20.
+Familial prion diseases are caused by defects in the PrP gene, which is contained in the short arm of chromosome 20.
+The genetic mutations causing prion diseases are autosomal dominant; ie, they cause disease when they are inherited from only one parent.
+Also, penetrance is variable; ie, depending on the type of mutation, a variable percentage of carriers of the mutation have clinical signs of the disease.
 Some defects cause familial CJD, some cause GSS, and others cause fatal familial insomnia (FFI), the familial form of fatal insomnia.
-Small abnormalities in specific codons (nucleotide sequences in genes) may determine the predominant symptoms and rate of disease progression.
+Small abnormalities in specific codons (nucleotide sequences that are the building blocks of genes) may determine the predominant symptoms and rate of disease progression.

-Prion diseases can also be acquired, transmitted from person to person (eg, as in kuru) or from animals to humans (eg, as in variant Creutzfeldt-Jakob disease).
-Ritualistic cannibalism caused the spread of kuru in New Guinea.
-Prion transmission may occur iatrogenically via organ and tissue transplants, use of contaminated surgical instruments, or, rarely, blood transfusion.
-Prion diseases, which occur in many mammals (eg, mink, elk, deer, domestic sheep and cattle) can be transmitted between species via the food chain (eg, in variant CJD).
-In several western US states and Canada, there is concern that chronic wasting disease (CWD), the prion disease of elk and deer, may be transmissible to people who hunt, butcher, or eat the affected animals; however, transmission of CWD from animals to humans is unlikely unless CWD has been transmitted from animal to animal several times (as may happen in the wild), weakening the barrier between species.
+Prion diseases occur in many mammals (eg, mink, elk, deer, domestic sheep and cattle) and can be transmitted between species via the food chain.
+However, transmission from animals to humans has been observed only in vCJD, after people consumed beef from cattle with bovine spongiform encephalopathy (BSE, or mad cow disease).
+In several western US states and Canada, there is concern that chronic wasting disease (CWD), the prion disease of elk and deer, may be transmissible to people who hunt, butcher, or eat the affected animals.
+However, transmission of CWD from animals to humans is unlikely unless CWD has been transmitted from animal to animal several times (as may happen in the wild), weakening the barrier between species.

 Prion diseases should be considered in all patients with dementia, especially if it progresses rapidly.

 There is no treatment for prion diseases.
 Treatment is supportive.